-- Teaching about relationships, sex and health - Harmful online challenges and online hoaxes clear actions that are completed in a timely manner to improve safeguarding practices further.
+- Teaching about relationships, sex and health - Harmful online challenges and online hoaxes audit return to the Local Authority, where any areas of concern in safeguarding are identified.
+They oversee the school's safeguarding action plan which is a working document, containing clear actions that are completed in a timely manner to improve safeguarding practices further.
 Our school completes trust safeguarding audits however these audits compliment and do not replace the statutory return to the local safeguarding partnership.